 The Game On!
 Coach in Training Program welcomes girls and guys entering their freshman and sophomore years in high school who are looking for special training that involves working with and impacting young girls through sports.

 CIT PROGRAM BENEFITS:

-- Train with experienced role models whose passion for passing on a love for sports and fitness is contagious;
+- Train with experienced role models whose share our passion for passing on a love for sports and fitness;

 - Learn by doing – you will have significant (supervised) responsibilities that can potentially involve administrative tasks, program administration, creative projects and coaching/instructing campers;

 - Play and teach sports day in and day out;